mui/material-ui/docs/data/base/components/modal/modal.md

 This is done for accessibility purposes, but it can create issues for your users.

-In the event the users need to interact with another part of the page, e.g. with a chatbot window, you can disable the behavior:
+If the user needs to interact with another part of the page—for example, to interact with a chatbot window while a modal is open in the parent app—you can disable the default behavior:

 ```jsx
 <Modal disableEnforceFocus />